-Among the decoders described in this manual, only the MX631, MX632 and the sound decoder MX642, MX643, MX644 and MX645 have the necessary components on board for a direct connection, without the need of additional external components
+Among the decoders described in this manual, only the decoders of the MX633 family (non-sound) and the sound decoder MX645 including their predecessors (i.e. MX643) and successor types have the necessary components on board for a direct connection, without the need of additional external components.